VISIT OUR ART STORE ▶

 Wrapping Up

-Now, you’ve learned how to paint white daisies with soft greys, gentle layers, and natural touches.
-These simple steps help capture their delicate beauty and make your painting come alive.
+Now, the viewer has seen how to paint white daisies using soft greys, gentle layering, and natural brush movements.
+These simple steps capture their delicate beauty and help the painting come alive.